bilalahmad99/bilalahmad99.github.io/pages/incident_protocol.md

 ![hope for the best, prepare for the worst](../assets/img/hope_for_best.jpeg)

 I have had my fair share in my years in the tech world so far.
-I am listing down a well thought out protocol that we as a team created for any such occurances.
+I am listing down a well thought out protocol that we as a team created for any such occupance.
 So here it goes:

 #### Take a deep breath !
 Nothing ever good happens when you panic.
 Stay calm and collected.